lawrennd/snippets/_ml/includes/k-means-clustering.md

 $$
 \distanceScalar_{ij} = (\inputVector_i - \meanVector_j)^2
 $$
-* Goal: find centers close to many data points}
+* Goal: find centres close to many data points}

 \notes{A commonly used distance metric is the squared distance: $\distanceScalar_{ij} = (\inputVector_i - \meanVector_j)^2$.
-This metric appears frequently in machine learning - we saw it earlier measuring prediction errors in regression, and here it measures dissimilarity between data points and cluster centers.}
+This metric appears frequently in machine learning - we saw it earlier measuring prediction errors in regression, and here it measures dissimilarity between data points and cluster centres.}

 \newslide{Objective Function}
 \slides{
-* Given similarity measure, need number of  cluster centers, $\numComps$.
+* Given similarity measure, need number of  cluster centres, $\numComps$.
-* Find their location by allocating each center to a sub-set of the points and minimizing the sum of the squared errors,}\notes{Once we have decided on the distance or similarity function, we can decide a number of cluster centers, $K$.
+* Find their location by allocating each center to a sub-set of the points and minimizing the sum of the squared errors,}\notes{Once we have decided on the distance or similarity function, we can decide a number of cluster centres, $K$.
 We find their location by allocating each center to a sub-set of the points and minimizing the sum of the squared errors,}
 $$
 \errorFunction(\meanMatrix) = \sum_{i \in \mathbf{i}_j} (\inputVector_i - \meanVector_j)^2
 $$